Everything you need to know about Crimson Desert’s crime system, including the advantages and disadvantages of stealing, and how to do it properly.

 Is Stealing Worth It?

-A lot of the stuff you can steal is not worth very much money and you don’t have the inventory space for all of it.
-Combined with the Contribution penalty and risk, it’s not worth it to completely clean out people’s houses.
+A lot of the stuff you can steal is not worth very much money and you don’t have the inventory space for all of it, so it’s not worth the time to completely clean out poor peoples’ homes.

 It’s not a good idea to become a thief if your plan is to scroll through some spreadsheet on your phone with the prices listed for every item in the game.
 That’s boring and tedious and you’re better than that.